Metamate/gmd2/sessions/session01/index.md

 ## Today's Goal

-Get an understanding of what is game architecture and design.
+"Make it work".
 We end up with a working, very basic game.

 ## Today's Topics